S-Spence/CV_Object_Classifier/README.md

-# WIP: This is a quick sample project using the coco-ssd pre-trained model.
-I am working on linking a custom model to the project.
+## WIP: This is a quick sample project using the coco-ssd pre-trained model.
+I am working on linking a custom model to the project to increase classification accuracy for a specific task.

 A [YouTube Tutorial](https://www.youtube.com/watch?v=SksXKCdeWkM) by CoderOne guided this sample project using TenforFlow.js and React.

+The current project provides a simple user interface to classify images with the coco-ssd model.
+The application is deployed in [github pages](https://s-spence.github.io/CV_Object_Classifier/).
+Upload a sample image to test the classifier.
+The classifier will create boundary boxes around the items it has classified.
+The application also provides an accuracy metric for each boundary.

 # Getting Started with Create React App